 If your first language is not English and you have not studied in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English language requirements.

 Failed and Repeated Courses, Courses other than Day School

 Timing and Process for Admission Decisions

-We anticipate making a limited number of offers of admission in December and continuing with a large number of offers of admission on a rolling basis beginning in February.
+For some programs, we anticipate making a limited number of offers of admission in December and continuing with a large number of offers of admission on a rolling basis beginning in February.

 In highly competitive programs, such as Engineering and Mathematics, most decisions will be made in mid-May.
 Admissions committees for these programs require more information, including updated grades and contest results, to make fair and equitable decisions.

 Scholarship and bursary information accompany the offers of admission.
 Scholarship decisions are made in May.

 All offers of admission and scholarships will be made by May 29, 2018, and students will have until June 1, 2018, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

 If you are not admitted to the program you applied to, you may be considered for admission to an alternative program, provided you meet the minimum admission requirements, and places are available.